ophub/amlogic-s9xxx-openwrt/router-config/README.md

 This realizes the modification of the source code.

 Through `diy-part1.sh` and `diy-part2.sh` two scripts, we add operation commands to make more powerful functions.

+### 4.3 Make firmware with Image Builder

+The official website of OpenWrt provides the prepared openwrt-imagebuilder-*-armvirt-64.Linux-x86_64.tar.xz file (download address: [https://downloads.openwrt.org/releases](https://downloads.openwrt.org/releases)), you can use the official Image Builder to add packages and plug-ins to this file, usually Create an openwrt-rootfs.tar.gz file in just a few minutes.
+For the production method, please refer to the official document: [Using the Image Builder](https://openwrt.org/zh/docs/guide-user/additional-software/imagebuilder)

+This repository provides a one-click production service.
+You only need to pass the branch parameters into the [imagebuilder script]((openwrt-imagebuilder/imagebuilder.sh)) to complete the production.
+- Localized make command: `./imagebuilder.sh <branch>`, for example: `./imagebuilder.sh 21.02.3`
+- Use github.com's `Actions` to make: [Build OpenWrt with Image Builder](../.github/workflows/build-openwrt-with-imagebuilder.yml)

 ## 5. Compile the firmware